 Dunedin is another destination not to be missed.
 This university town with its colonial architecture offers beautiful walks through its historic centre.
 You can also attempt to climb Baldwin Street, the steepest street in the world.

-The crossing between the North Island and the South Island will be a highlight of your trip to New Zealand.
-Now that you know our recommendations for starting a campervan adventure, we hope this article will guide you on your next getaway.
+The crossing between the North and South Island will be a highlight of your trip to New Zealand.